MayaraMartinos/MayaraMartinos/README.md

 - 🌱 I’m currently learning Backend and security stuff.
 - 📫 How to reach me?
 Discord i'd guess.
 - 😄 Pronouns: She/Her but also Ja/va (i'm jk pls).
 - ⚡ Fun fact: I can draw and speak some japanese.
 It's neat.
+I'm also a bun mom, and i'm addicted to bunnies, talk to me about it and i'll not shush.

 <!---
 MayaraMartinos/MayaraMartinos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.